Texas father arrested in 2020 ‘suspicious’ death of 2-year-old daughter - NewsBreak

 Texas father arrested in 2020 ‘suspicious’ death of 2-year-old daughter

-WICHITA FALLS (KFDX/KJTL) — A Wichita Falls father is behind bars after his two-year-old daughter was found dead in his home which police described as “a home with horrible filth.”
+WICHITA FALLS (KFDX/KJTL) — A Texas father is behind bars after his 2-year-old daughter was found dead in his home which police described as “a home with horrible filth.”

-Garrett Lloyd Wayne Jos Gestes was arrested and charged with abandoning or endangering a child on November 22, 2022.
+Garrett Lloyd Wayne Jos Gestes, of Wichita Falls, was arrested and charged with abandoning or endangering a child on November 22, 2022.

 When officers entered the house they discovered a deceased 2-year-old female laying face up on the kitchen floor with blood coming from her nose and mouth.
 The officers also said they were “instantly taken back by the smell of rotten food and general filth.”
 They noted that the entire house was covered in spoiled food, dirty clothes, empty soda cans and dirty dishes, according to the arrest affidavit.

-The officers considered the two-year-old’s death as “suspicious”, according to the arrest affidavit.
+The officers considered the 2-year-old’s death as “suspicious”, according to the arrest affidavit.

 It was during this same interview that the 6-year-old told police that she had gone “dashing” with her father the night before.
 She also said that she heard her mother and father talking, saying they were scared that something was wrong with her sister.
 She mentioned her father was crying and her mother told him “they’d see in the morning.”